Visit Dr. Przeworski’s Lab Webpage

-Our laboratory focuses on the maintenance and treatments of anxiety disorders across the lifespan.
+Our laboratory focuses on the maintenance and treatments of anxiety disorders across the lifespan and anxiety in individuals of diverse backgrounds (including individuals of diverse ethnicity and LGBTQ individuals).
 Maintenance factors of interest in our lab include cognitive, behavioral, and interpersonal factors.
 Our laboratory primarily (a) conducts laboratory based studies which examine family interactions in children with anxiety disorders or maintenance factors in adults with anxiety disorders (b) conducts questionnaire based studies of interpersonal dynamics and cognitive-behavioral factors that are related to anxiety disorders, and (c) develops novel treatments for children, adolescents, and adults with anxiety disorders.
 We are currently working on developing a family-based emotion-focused treatment for young children with anxiety disorders.
 We are also interested in the ways in which life events, such as having a parent leave for military deployment, may effect the family and possibly induce anxiety symptoms.
-Finally, we are interested in the role that culture may play in family dynamics in children with anxiety disorders.

 - Family Functioning in African American Children.
 This study examines how culture, parenting, and family interactions may contribute to the development of anxiety disorders, externalizing symptoms, or healthy functioning in African American families.

 - Coming Out in the LGBQ Community.
 This online study focuses on the emotional experience of LGBQ individuals.
 The goal is to see to whom individuals have come out and what emotions surround this disclosure in every day life.
 To participate, please click here.